jessepav/libgdx-wiki-old/Taking-a-Screenshot.md

-Compact and efficient way of taking a screenshot:
+If you have no layered transparency, here's a compact and efficient way of taking a screenshot:

 ```java
 Pixmap pixmap = ScreenUtils.getFrameBufferPixmap(0, 0, Gdx.graphics.getWidth(), Gdx.graphics.getHeight());